vinicius-lessa/TG_MTC/AppDevelopment/README.md

 # NODE MODULES (used within the project)
 - expo CLI
-    - <desc> Expo is a set of tools built around React Native
+    - Description: Expo is a set of tools built around React Native
     - command: $ npm install -g expo-cli (https://reactnative.dev/docs/environment-setup)

 - react Navigation
-    - <desc> React Navigation is made up of some core utilities and those are then used by navigators to create the navigation structure in your app.
+    - Description: React Navigation is made up of some core utilities and those are then used by navigators to create the navigation structure in your app.
     - commands:
         Base
         - $ npm install @react-navigation/native (https://reactnavigation.org/docs/getting-started)